 We love roasted vegetables.
 And we love pasta.
 So then we thought, how about we combine the two and get a beautiful bowl of concentrated flavour!
 It needed a little something and that’s why we added a fragrant, crunchy topping of pangrattato to finish it off.
-Take it for a twirl!
+Now it's your turn to take it for a twirl!

-While the veggies are roasting, bring a medium saucepan of salted water to the boil.
-Add the spaghetti to the boiling water and cook, stirring occasionally, for 10 minutes, or until ‘al dente’.
+While the veggies are roasting, add the spaghetti to the boiling water and cook, stirring occasionally, for 9 minutes, or until ‘al dente’.
 Reserve some pasta water (1/2 cup for 2 people / 1 cup for 4 people) then drain the pasta and return it to the pan.
-Drizzle with olive oil to prevent sticking and cover with a lid to keep warm.
+Drizzle with olive oil to prevent sticking and set aside.

 While the spaghetti is cooking, zest the lemon to get 1/4 tsp for 2 people / 1/2 tsp for 4 people.
 Pick the parsley leaves and finely chop.
 Finely chop the garlic (or use a garlic press).

-In large frying pan, heat a good drizzle of olive oil over a medium-high heat.
+In a large frying pan, heat a good drizzle of olive oil over a medium-high heat.
 Add the panko breadcrumbs (see ingredients list) and cook, stirring, for 3 minutes or until golden brown.
 Add the lemon zest, parsley and 1/2 the garlic and cook for a further 1 minute or until fragrant.
-TIP: Add more or less lemon zest according to your taste.
 Season with a pinch of salt and pepper.
 Transfer to a medium bowl.
+TIP: Add more or less lemon zest according to your taste.

 Divide the Tuscan vegetable spaghetti between bowls.
-Top with the lemon parsley pangrattato and sprinkle with the shaved Parmesan cheese.
+Sprinkle with the grated Parmesan cheese and top with the lemon parsley pangrattato.